 Yona Zeldis McDonough is the author of seven novels for adults and twenty-six children’s books.
 For over a dozen years, McDonough has been the Fiction Editor at Lilith Magazine, and she works independently to help aspiring writers polish their manuscripts.

 Shoshana Nambi grew up in Mbale, Uganda’s Abayudaya Jewish community, learning Hebrew at the nearby synagogue and teaching songs and the Torah portion to young children.
 In 2019, she and her 12-year-old daughter, Emunah, moved to NYC.
-Shoshana is now a third-year rabbinical student on her way to becoming the first female rabbi from her community in Uganda.
+Shoshana is now a fourth-year rabbinical student on her way to becoming the first female rabbi from her community in Uganda.
 The Very Best Sukkah: A Story from Uganda is her first book.

 Caraid O’Brien has translated seven plays by Sholem Asch from Yiddish into English.
 She is a writer, performer, translator, and director.
 Her translation from the Yiddish of Sholem Asch’s God of Vengeance directed by Obie award winner Aaron Beall “set Show World aflame” according to the Village Voice and was produced by the Rorschach Theatre in Washington D.C.
 She is a three-time recipient of a new play commission from the National Foundation for Jewish Culture for her contemporary adaptation of Dovid Pinski’s Yiddish classic Jake the Mechanic as well as the first ever English translations of Sholem Asch’s underworld plays Motke Theif and The Dead Man.